karmab/kcli/README.rst

 Problems?
 ---------

 Send me a mail at karimboumedhel@gmail.com !
+Or drop by #kcli channel on IRC

-Mac Fly!!!
+Mc Fly!!!

 karmab